icyphox/site/pages/blog/rop-on-arm.md

 ## The exploit

-To write the exploit, we’ll use Python and the absolute godsend of a library---`struct`.
+To write the exploit, we’ll use Python and the absolute godsend of a library -- `struct`.
 It allows us to pack the bytes of addresses to the endianness of our choice.
 It probably does a lot more, but who cares.